The Mystery of Edwin Drood (musical)

-The Mystery of Edwin Drood (or simply Drood) is a musical written by Rupert Holmes based on the unfinished Charles Dickens novel.
+The Mystery of Edwin Drood is a musical written by Rupert Holmes based on the unfinished Charles Dickens novel of the same name.
 The show was the first Broadway musical with multiple endings (determined by audience vote).
-The musical won five Tony Awards out of eleven nominations, including Best Musical.
+The musical won five Tony Awards, including Best Musical; from among eleven nominations.
 Holmes received Tony awards for Best Book of a Musical and Best Original Score.

 The musical debuted at the New York Shakespeare Festival in August 1985.
-After being revised, it transferred to Broadway and ran until May 1987, followed by two national tours and a London West End production.
+After being revised, it transferred to Broadway and ran until May 1987, sometimes billed simply as Drood, followed by two national tours and a London West End production.
 The Roundabout Theatre Company revived the musical in 2012.